Download a FREE E-Book with 20 Easy Weeknight Dinners

 Step 4: Enjoy!

 Once prepared, allow the soup to cool completely.
-Then, transfer to an airtight container.
+Then, transfer to an airtight container and store in the fridge.

 The chickarina soup will be good in the refrigerator for up to 4 days.
 Reheat the soup on the stovetop or in the microwave.